The Complete Bird Perch Health Guide

 Cons

-- Too smooth and slippery
+- Too smooth and slippery for proper grip

-- No texture variation
+- No texture variation for foot health

-- Can harbor bacteria in cracks
+- Harbors bacteria in microscopic cracks

 Pros

-- Comfortable texture
+- Comfortable flexible texture

 Cons